 EU disapproves of US travel ban, taken unilaterally and without consultation

-The European Union said on Thursday it disapproved of the U.S. decision to improve a unilateral travel ban on European countries, European Commission president Ursula von der Leyen and Council president Charles Michel said in a statement.
+The European Union disapproves of the U.S. decision to impose a unilateral travel ban on European countries, European Commission president Ursula von der Leyen and European Council President Charles Michel said in a statement on Thursday.

-"The European Union disapproves of the fact that the U.S. decision to improve a travel ban was taken unilaterally and without consultation," the statement said, adding that the EU is taking "strong" measures to limit the spread of the virus.
+"The European Union disapproves of the fact that the U.S. decision to impose a travel ban was taken unilaterally and without consultation," they said, adding that the EU is taking "strong" measures to limit the spread of the virus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)